-Look after yourself: whether you decide to end the relationship with your partner or not, it is important to look after your physical and mental health and to think about how to protect you and your children from harm.
+Whether you decide to end the relationship with your partner or not, it is important to look after your physical and mental health and to think about how to protect you and your children from harm.

-Disclosure Scheme for Domestic Abuse Scotland
+Disclosure scheme for Domestic Abuse Scotland

-The aim of the Disclosure Scheme for Domestic Abuse is to give members of the public a formal mechanism to make enquiries about an individual who they are in a relationship with or who is in a relationship with someone they know, and there is a concern that the individual may be abusive towards their partner.
+The aim of Police Scotland’s Disclosure Scheme for Domestic Abuse, also known as ‘Clare’s Law’, is to give members of the public a formal mechanism to make enquiries about an individual who they are in a relationship with or who is in a relationship with someone they know, and there is a concern that the individual may be abusive towards their partner.

 If police checks show that the individual has a record of abusive behaviour; or there is other information to indicate the person you know is at risk, the police will consider sharing this information with the person(s) best placed to protect the potential victim.